grev-uv/hpg-msuite/README.md

 15. Button to exit from the interface and return to HPG-Suite interface.
 16. Some parameters of mapping process.

-Once the **HPG-Dhunter** process is launched, the [README.md](https://github.com/grev-uv/hpg-dhunter) of the git repository can help to work with this tool.
+Finally, **HPG-Dhunter** allows the selection of the resuls caming from different samples and the detection of DMRs in the selected chromosomes.
+The [README.md](https://github.com/grev-uv/hpg-dhunter) of the git repository can help to work with this tool once it is launched.

-For a properly use of **HPG-Msuite**, a previous installation of HPG-Methyl, HPG-Hmapper and HPG-Dhunter is needed in the same computer.
-Besides, in the line 77 of iface.cpp file, the path to the HPG-Dhunter executable file must be changed.
+For a correct working of **HPG-Msuite**, a previous installation of HPG-Methyl, HPG-Hmapper and HPG-Dhunter is needed in the same computer.
+Also, the path to the HPG-Dhunter executable file must be changed in the line 77 of iface.cpp file.